parsa-epfl/cloudsuite/docs/benchmarks/media-streaming.md

 - `<lists>`: The path where the `session lists` is put.
 You should be able to find files like `cl-*.log`
 - `<results>`: The path for the benchmark statistics files.
 - `SERVER_IP`: The IP address of the server, which should be the Host1 in this document.
 - `VIDEOPERF_PROCESSES`: The number of videoperf processes, with a default value of 4.
-This value should not be larger than the number of the client container's available cores.
 - `CLIENTS`: The total number of clients.
 Each client will pick one session from the `session list` and send the corresponding requests.
-Clients will be distributed to different videoperf processes to balance the load.
 - `RATE`: The rate (client per second) for client generation.
 - `ENCRYPTION_MODE`: Whether the transfer is encrypted or not.
 Possible values are "PT", which stands for plain text; and "TLS", which enables TLS v1.3.

 #### Note for Client Generation

-These clients are further distributed among different resolutions by 10%, 30%, 40%, and 20% probabilities for 240p, 360p, 480p, and 720p, respectively.
+Clients are distributed equally among different videoperf processes to balance the load.
+For example, if you have 1000 clients and 5 videoperf processes, each process will handle 200 clients.
+Then, each videoperf process further distributes its clients among different resolutions by 10%, 30%, 40%, and 20% probabilities for 240p, 360p, 480p, and 720p, respectively.
 You might want to change these probabilities based on your need by modifying [this](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/client/files/run/peak_hunter/launch_remote.sh) script.

 Suppose the number of clients for a specific resolution becomes larger than the number of sessions available in its `session list`.
 Then, the client container starts from the beginning of the `session list` to create further clients.

+Some load generators implement a thread pool and assign each client to a thread.
+On the contrary, videoperf is a single-thread process.
+Its programming model is based on scheduling timers, which call the corresponding function once expired.
+For example, there is a [periodic timer](https://github.com/parsa-epfl/cloudsuite/blob/main/benchmarks/media-streaming/client/files/videoperf/gen/rate.c#L132) that is set based on the `RATE` parameter, and is used to generate new clients.

+Videoperf represents an open-loop load generator that sends subsequent requests independent of the server's responses to the previous requests.

 ### Guidelines for Tuning the Benchmark